SDI Productions / E+ / Getty Images

 - Hydro – this is another easy renewable energy to explain.
 It’s a rare child that hasn’t interacted with a creek or river at some point.
 Explain that the constant movement of the water from the current can be converted into usable energy.

-- Wind - show a child a picture of those massive wind turbines and they're bound to be curious.
+- Wind – show a child a picture of those massive wind turbines and they’re bound to be curious.
 The wind turns the blades of the fan, much like a pinwheel, which then creates energy that we can use.
 Really get them thinking about the world around them and how something as simple as the wind can be turned into energy.
+Some states that allow you to pick your energy provider, also allow you to pick renewable plans that include wind.

 - Geothermal – geothermal energy may require a bit of extra explanation if the children haven’t learned about the earth’s core and how hot it is.
 If they already know about that, then you can show them how pipes that go deep into the ground run steam from this heat up into plants that turn it into electricity.